nodejs/node/doc/api/readline.markdown

 Emitted whenever the `input` stream is resumed.

-Example of listening for `resume`:
+Example of listening for `'resume'`:

     rl.on('resume', function() {
       console.log('Readline resumed.');